Vedanth-D/Cyber-Law-Survye/README.md

 This project is for **academic and educational purposes only.**
 The attack simulation is a controlled demonstration — do not use against real systems.
+This project is licensed under the Apache License 2.0 — see the [LICENSE](LICENSE) file for details.

 ```
 MIT License — Free to use for learning and research